+Of the three out of four blacks I’ve hired, only one performed well.
+Like my colleague from years ago, they had a cocktail-party personalities.
 They were genuinely nice men, almost to the point of being sweet, and got along well with colleagues.
 They joshed with the whites, and didn’t mind being the target of jokes.
 They were part of the gang, no easy task in a newsroom where one is the only black.
 All three submitted solid resumes, and tested and interviewed well.
 But two were barely competent, one was incompetent.
 All three were liabilities.
 No one cried when they left.

 Let’s call the first Joe.
 Shortly after hiring, Joe began filing poor stories.
 The reporting was thin, most likely because he didn’t know how to cover a beat.
 He wasn’t a bad guy, just an inept reporter and writer.
 He didn’t last long, and went to work for a smaller outfit, having done, to be generous, a mediocre job.
 He never broke a major story.
 His writing was marginally superior to that of a college sophomore.